intel/tcf/doc/09-webui-widget-runner.rst

  - a remote git repository and a path to a script in it
  - a user name for the runner to use to access the target
  - an email address for the engine to notify (optional)
+ - (optional) parameters the user needs to give to pass

 This will present controls in a UI to start and stop the script execution and provide information about the progress in three columns: